Unlocking the Potential of Immunotherapy

 Re-envision the treatment starting point

 IMGS-001 re-envisions the starting point for cold tumor treatment with a novel, dual-specific PD‑L1/PD‑L2 antibody designed with effector function to kill the immunosuppressive cells in the tumor microenvironment.
-Rather than building on the fragile 5% response rate seen with PD‑L1 inhibition in cold tumors, we returned to the science to develop a foundation of a PD‑1 pathway blockade.
+Rather than building on the fragile 5% response rate seen with PD‑L1 inhibition in cold tumors, we returned to the science to develop a superior foundation of a PD‑1 pathway blockade.
 Early readouts suggest that IMGS-001 may increase the cold tumor monotherapy response rate >5-fold and provides a strong therapeutic foundation for carefully designed add-on therapies to further optimize cold tumor outcomes.

 IMGS-501